brianbancroft/git-intro/PITCHME.md

 # GIT
-An Introduction to Git
+## An Introduction to Git

-Date: Monday, June 2, 2018
+Monday, June 2, 2018
+Brian Bancroft

 #HSLIDE